sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 The compiled binaries are placed in `target/debug`.
 Cargo may create multiple test executables if you have multiple binaries.

-**IMPORTANT:** If collecting coverage for multiple test executables, run kcov once for **each** executable and store the coverage **separately**.
-Codecov will automatically find and merge all of your coverage data automatically.
-If you do not do this, you will find that some of the lines that run in one executable are not shown in the coverage output for the other executable.

-Run kcov with the following command:
+To run your tests and collect coverage, run kcov with the following command:

 ```bash
 kcov --exclude-pattern=/.cargo,/usr/lib --verify target/cov target/debug/<executable name>
 ```

 You know it worked if you get the same output you see when you run your tests with `cargo test`.
 You can see your coverage data in `target/cov`.
 Change that path in the command above to output coverage somewhere else.

+Be careful here because kcov will only run a single executable.
+If you replace `<executable name>` with a pattern that matches multiple executables, only one of them will run.

+**Note:** If collecting coverage for multiple test executables, make sure you are not inadvertently overwriting the coverage data of one of your other executables. kcov will automatically store coverage in a new directory for each of your executables.
+It will also merge any coverage it finds each time you run it for a different executable.
+This may cause some lines to appear uncovered even though they are covered in another test executable.
+Codecov will automatically search for and merge all of your coverage data automatically.
+Coveralls should be able to do this as well.

-The path `/usr/lib` is included so that shared libraries you may be using are not included.
+The path `/usr/lib` is included in `--exclude-pattern` so that shared libraries you may be using are not included.
 You may not always need this.
 You can exclude any path you don't want showing up in your coverage data by adding to the comma separated list in the `--exclude-pattern` option.

 The `--verify` option is used by kcov to "verify breakpoint setup (to catch compiler bugs)" -- [see `kcov --uncommon-options`][kcov-uncommon-options].